-EHICs have a lifespan lasting five years.
-And, according to our sister site MoneySavingExpert, around 5 million of these valuable supplements to travel insurance expired last year.
+EHICs have a lifespan of five years, which means an estimated 4 - 5 million of these valuable supplements to travel insurance expire each year.

 Check out our Q&A of what you need to do to ensure you’re covered when you’re on your European break.

 Hang on a sec – remind me what an EHIC is?

 An EHIC entitles you to medical treatment in most European countries on the same terms as a local resident.